beanone/agentical/README.md

 ## Architecture

-The framework follows a clean, layered architecture with compile-time LLM backend selection:
+The framework follows a clean, layered architecture:

 ```
 ┌─────────────────┐    agentical/